molo1134/qrmbot/README.md

 A collection of command line tools and wrapper scripts for the eggdrop IRC bot.

+Eggdrop is an IRC bot written in C with a built-in TCL scripting environment.
+These IRC bot scripts are based around command-line tools written in perl with a TCL wrapper layer.
+The command line tools are designed to be standalone with VT220/ANSI terminal output, and have been adapted for IRC color output.

 ## License

 All original code is 2-clause BSD licensed.
 See [LICENSE](LICENSE) file.